Mostafa-Elshahawy/PrayerTimes_Calendar/README.md

 # PrayerTimes_Calender
-- Simple cli tool to add prayer times to google calendar with one command.
+- Simple CLI tool to add prayer times to Google Calendar with one command.

 - Run only one time at any time of the month and all prayer times will be added to the calendar.

+# How it works
+- The user is prompted with a link to authorize the access to Google account
-- The user can also enter the location (city, country) they are in for more specefic timings. the default location if not entered is (cairo, egypt).
+- The user can also enter the location, as Args, (city, country) they are in for more specific timings.
+- The default location if not entered is (Cairo, Egypt).
+- After authorization the app closes and all prayer timings are added to Google Calendar.